forestgrape/coronavirus/5_epidemiological/transmission.md

 ### Simulations and Experiments
-Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described below.
+Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described in the section [Limitations](#limitations-of-experiments).

 #### Types of Experiments
 ##### In vitro